AustLII Tasmanian Consolidated Acts

 LOCAL GOVERNMENT ACT 1993 - SECT 48

-48. Declaration of interest by councillor
+Declaration of pecuniary interest by councillor

 (1) A councillor must not participate at any meeting of a council, council committee, special committee, controlling authority, single authority or joint authority in any discussion, nor vote on any matter, in respect of which the councillor–